-Detention at the police station
+Detention at a police station

-- The right to have someone informed of their arrest
+- have someone informed of your arrest;

-- Being allowed to consult and view the Code of Practice
+- view the police Code of Practice;

 Usually two police officers will be present for the interview; they will both ask you questions and write notes.

 Fingerprints and other samples may also be taken.
 These may be taken without your consent and include:

 Other samples can be requested but these require consent from you and a senior police officer.
 Examples include: